Armand Philippon: Biography

 Philippon took part in Marshal Soult's expedition into Extremadura in 1811, and distinguished himself again at the Battle of the Gebora.
 Following the capture by the French of the important fortress town of Badajoz after the first siege of Badajoz, Philippon was named Governor of the town on 11 March 1811, and he made his name defending the fortress through the second siege.
 While Sir William Beresford, the commander of the Allied Anglo–Spanish–Portuguese corps besieging Badajoz, was defending against Soult's attempt to relieve the siege at the Battle of Albuera, Philippon led a sally from Badajoz and destroyed much of the abandoned siege-works, and continued to offer resistance to Allies until the siege was lifted on 20 June.

 In recognition of his defence of Badajoz, Philippon was promoted to major general (Général de Division) on 9 July 1811, and he remained in command of the fortress's garrison.
 When the Allies returned to lay siege to the town in 1812, Philippon's defences once more obstructed attempts to capture it.
 The obstructions he constructed made the breaches in the fortress's walls impregnable, and Badajoz was only captured following the unexpected success of a diversionary escalade.
 When the town fell to the Allies on 6 April, following the Battle of Badajoz, Philippon retreated to the outlying fort at San Cristóbal, across the Guadiana river, but was forced to surrender the following day.
 He was taken first to Lisbon, and then shipped to England, where he took up residence in Oswestry.
-In July 1812, however, he broke his parole, left Oswestry, and with the help of smugglers returned to France.
+In July 1812, however, he broke his parole, left Oswestry, and with the help of smugglers from Rye, Sussex, he returned to France.

 Having returned to the Grande Armée in August 1812, Philippon was given command of the 1st Division, 1 Corps on 23 March 1813.
 In April of that year, he transferred to 11 Corps, and campaigned with Vandamme in Bohemia.
 It was Philippon's skilled manoeuvring following the Battle of Kulm that allowed the remnants of the Vandamme's army to retreat to Dresden, where Philippon was made prisoner along with Laurent Gouvion Saint-Cyr's Corps.